AnthoVDO/learn-Csharp-dotnet/note.md

 - In Vs cide, the wrench is a property =>   .Length
 - Don't forget semicolon ;
 - use \\ for path file because only one \ is an escape character

 # Remark :
 - Learn more about float, integer and double
 - To show special character add this line before the console : Console.OutputEncoding = System.Text.Encoding.UTF8;
 - Better to use function which return value so try to avoid static void
+- an array have a defined number of content. if we don't know it, we need to use the Lists

  # ShortCut Visual Studio
  - cw tab tab => Console.WriteLine();